neverinfamous/sqlite-mcp-server/README-Docker.md

 ---

-*SQLite MCP Server v1.8.0 - Transform your database into an intelligent, self-aware assistant*
+*SQLite MCP Server v1.9.0 - Transform your database into an intelligent, self-aware assistant with enterprise-grade vector optimization*